ipfs/aegir/md/ts-jsdoc.md

 `docs`        Generates documentation based on type declarations to the `docs` folder.
 `config`      Prints base config to stdout.
 ```
+## Github Action

+To run the typechecker in the CI you can use this action https://github.com/Gozala/typescript-error-reporter-action and you will get the errors reported inline with the code.

 ## Adding types with JSDoc